kown7/emacsd/README.md

 # Motivation

 While the default VHDL Emacs mode is quite nice, there is room for improvement.
-Here my steps are being documented.
+This repository should provide an entry point with a working example.

 # Installation